JayneValverde/README_Generator-/Develop/README.md

   * [License](#license)

   # Installation
-  The following dependencies ust be installed to run the application
+  The following dependencies must be installed to run the application

   # Usage
-  In order to use this App, asd
+  In order to use this App, Run in the terminal.

-  # Contributors: asd
+  # Contributors:
+  Previous bootcamp assignments, UTSA tutor (Juan Delgado), Youtube & google searches.

   # Tests
-  The Following is needed to run tests on application: asd
+  The Following is needed to run tests on application: Node, Index.js

   # License
-  This project is license under undefined
+  This project is license under Eclipse Publice License 1.0